equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 It may not seems much but the difference is huge !

-You don't pass `params` wildly to rest of your application, you clearly define what you will pass to rest of your code.
+You don't pass `params` wildly to rest of your application, you clearly define what you will pass to rest of your code layers.

 By being more explicit we clearly distinguish or controller to be a layer that holds responsibility of forwarding